For business owners, it’s a common question: Is budget better spent on Facebook ads or Google ads?

 As is the case in many comparisons of tools and networks, the answer’s rarely black and white, and it rarely has to be one or the other.
 Facebook and Google can work powerfully together, especially when it comes to remarketing.

-With the Facebook Pixel and Google retargeting, advertisers can draw visitors back to their post-click landing pages when they don’t convert by serving remarketing ads throughout both networks.
+With the Meta Pixel and Google retargeting, advertisers can draw visitors back to their landing pages when they don’t convert by serving remarketing ads throughout both networks.
 Many marketers actually recommend starting with remarketing on both networks.

 When it comes to where you should spend most of your budget, there’s no right or wrong answer.
-Simply, it depends on which works best for you.
-Let these considerations guide you if you’re just getting started, but continue to collect data on which works best, and adjust accordingly.
+It depends on which works best for you.
+Let these considerations guide you if you’re just getting started, but continue to collect data on which works best and adjust accordingly.

-Which platform offers a lower CPC?
-Which traffic produces the lowest cost per conversion?
-Measure KPI’s throughout the funnel, and boost campaign conversion rates with post-click landing pages from the industry’s most robust post-click optimization platform.
-Sign up for an Instapage Enterprise demo today.
+Measure KPIs throughout the funnel and boost campaign conversion rates with landing pages from the industry’s most robust landing page platform.
+Sign up for an Instapage 14-day free trial today.